ropensci/RefManageR/README.md

   * possible problem when list elements sent to make citation list are already BibEntry class?
 * if doi + url both available, `print` function formats and includes both as url
 * ReadPDF
-  * key needs to be made after scanning text and meta data in ReadPDFs, not by both separately
+  * key needs to be made after scanning text and meta data in ReadPDFs, not by both separately (FIXED)
-  * msgs for entries with no author+title should not occur in both reading of text and metadata in `ReadPDFs`
+  * msgs for entries with no author+title should not occur in both reading of text and metadata in `ReadPDFs` (FIXED)
   * bug in adding `file` to `bibentry` object in ReadPDFs
-  * handle ligatures in ReadPDFs: ff: <U+FB00>
+  * handle ligatures in ReadPDFs: ff: "< U + F B 0 0 >"
   * volume and number not working (FIXED)
+  * files[[13]] - BoveHeld-BFapproximation(ArXiv2013).pdf should work for both authors - only gets one
+  * year for WoodKohnShivelyJiang-BayesSSselection(JRSSB2002).pdf in GetJSTOR
+  * handle results from CrossRef being list of BibEntry obj, instead of BibEntry obj. itself
+  * add DOI's and filen names at end
+  * make sure all corner cases work: no crossref, no c.ref results, no metadata, no meta res, no JSTOR res, all jstor, all crossref+jstor
+  * catch errors in MakeBibEntry

 DONE
 ==================================================================================================================